commandprompt/pgmanage-docs/src/en/01_installation.md

 ### Linux

-Here is an example on how to install postgres client binaries on Debian / Ubuntu familily of linux distros:
+Here is an example on how to install postgres client binaries on Debian / Ubuntu family of linux distros:
 ```
 sudo apt update
 sudo apt install -y postgresql-client-15 postgresql-client-16 postgresql-client-17